lorinkoz/django-pgschemas/docs/contrib.md

 ```

 You still need to name your channel groups appropriately, taking the current tenant into account, if you want to keep your groups tenant-specific.
 The current tenant will be passed in `scope["tenant"]`.

-!!!
-Warning

-    This module is NOT included in the test battery of the package.
-Please, create a [GitHub issue](https://github.com/lorinkoz/django-pgschemas/issues) for any errors you may find.